-If the biopsy of the mediastinal lymph nodes shows no cancer, then we presume the patient to be in stage I or II and recommend surgical removal of the lung cancer.
-However, if there are cancer cells in these lymph nodes, chemotherapy with or without radiation therapy usually is the first treatment, sometimes followed by surgery.
+If the biopsy of the mediastinal lymph nodes shows no cancer, then we presume the patient to be in stage I or II and recommend surgical removal of the lung cancer as the initial treatment.
+However, if there are cancer cells in these lymph nodes, chemotherapy with or without radiation therapy is usually the first treatment, sometimes followed by surgery.
 This is referred to as induction or neo-adjuvant therapy.

-The importance of defining the cancer stage is due to the fact that lung cancer at different stages requires different treatment (Table 1).
-Surgery has a potentially curative role in non-small cell lung cancers that are stages I to III (Table 1) and in selected cases of stage IV lung cancer.
+The importance of defining the cancer stage is due to the fact that lung cancer at different stages requires different treatments.
+(Table 1) Surgery has a potentially curative role in non-small cell lung cancers that are stages I to III (Table 1) and in very select cases of stage IV lung cancer.

 Table 1.
 Treatment of Lung Cancer by Stage1

 |I||Small tumor with no lymph node involvement||Usually surgery, but radiation is an alternative, sometimes followed by chemotherapy|

 |II||Larger tumor or lymph node involvement, but only lymph nodes within the same lung||Usually surgery, usually followed by chemotherapy, sometimes radiation|

 |III||Tumor very large or invasive, or lymph node involvement in the central chest (mediastinum)||Usually chemotherapy and radiation, sometimes followed by surgery|